wp-plugins/shipworks-e-commerce-bridge/readme.txt

 2. The ShipWorks software with a fiew orders downloaded from the site.

 == Changelog ==
+= 3.4.9 =
+Fixed issue with premium subscription not working if no internet connection.
+Is valid for 1 week, since last check.

 = 3.4.7 =
 Fixed looping page settings on windows hosting